Posts Tagged ‘Zimbabwe’

 Reminder about Zimbabwe event (Fri 28th March) and demo (Sat 29th)

-No Borders Nottingham and our friends in the Zimbabwean community will be demonstrating in favour of asylum rights and against the Mugabe regime on Saturday 29th March, the day of the Zimbabwean election.
-We will meet at Speaker’s Corner in the Market Square, Nottingham, at 2.00pm to show our solidarity and to talk to the [...]
+Next day, No Borders Nottingham and our friends in the Zimbabwean community will be DEMOSTRATING in favour of asylum rights and against the Mugabe regime on Saturday 29th March, the day of the Zimbabwean election.
+We will meet at Speaker’s Corner in the Market Square, Nottingham, at 2.00pm to show our solidarity and to talk to the people of Nottingham about the situation for Zimbabwean asylum seekers.
+Please join us!

 Against deportations to Zimbabwe – an evening of talks, food & music at Nottingham’s Sumac Centre on 28th March